 Yes, you might!
 Those who are interested in teaching the content to more advanced students, teaching students at multiple ages or ability levels simultaneously, or going further with vocabulary instruction than the first edition did are likely to find the second edition very helpful.
 We've also provided greater clarity and further support for teachers on any areas that we found were challenging for people in the first edition, and improved the layout, so you may also find the second edition easier to use.

 If I want to switch, will I need all new materials for the second edition?

-No, you will be able to use your supplements from the first edition (see a list of what's needed here).
+No, you will be able to use your supplements from the first edition.
 You will need the following new materials:

-For those who already have a number of Logic of English supplements, we have created a discounted Volume 1 Upgrade Set.
-This package, which includes all four of these items, will be a great option for those who want to upgrade to the 2nd edition and only need to add these new products to an existing set of Logic of English supplements.
-In addition, those continuing from Foundations will need only this set plus a Spelling Journal to begin teaching Essentials.
+For those who already have a number of Logic of English supplements, we have created a discounted Essentials 1-7 After Foundations Set.
+This package, which includes the Teacher's Guide, Workbooks, and Morpheme Cards for Lessons 1-7, will be a great option for those who want to upgrade to the new edition and only need to add these new products to an existing set of Logic of English supplements.
 (If you are starting Logic of English for the first time, you will save more by purchasing the discounted Complete Set package, which includes all needed supplements.)